 Our work atmosphere is nearly always a happy and joyous one.
 We love our dentistry, we love our patients and we are extremely happy with our patients' friendship.

 We believe that, if the patient does not enjoy his dental visit, then we must have been doing something wrong somewhere.
 We always endeavour to improve our services to our patients.

 This philosophy stems from Dr El-Essawy's personal experience over fifty years ago as a 6 year old child, visiting a dentist for the first time.
 The dental phobia that resulted made him determined to become a dentist in order to help set a standard for a better dentistry, and to see dentistry through the eyes of the phobic patient.

 Most of our patients start being phobic, and they end up enjoying the experience.
 That, we find, is a highly rewarding aspect of our practice

-- Excessive tiredness and lack of energy
+- Excessive tiredness and lack of energy and generally feeling unwell

 - Digestive and bowel problems

 - Mood swings

 - Headaches or Migraine